Getting thousands of retweets is the dream of every social media marketer.

 You don’t have to do an in-depth discussions or interviews.
 Something as simple as saying thank you and asking a question, based on the person’s profile information is enough to give spark to a connection, from which you will benefit.

-As for thanking tweeps for sharing your content, I strongly advice you do this for every share you get!
+As for thanking tweeps for sharing your content, I strongly advice you do that, from time to time!

 11. Don’t be Scared of Sharing a Quote or Two